 Organic Rose Jam

 Organic rose jams are a summer favorite.
 If you are bored with the same old store-bought jams, you should try this recipe.
 While you prep to make a delicious jar of rose jam, take precautions around the stove and gas cylinder.
-Always make sure of safety, the best in the business of gas regulator/safety device is IGT Gas Safety Device.

 - Organic Rose

 - Take a ceramic pan; add pectin, sugar, and rose petal to it.

 - Cook it on low flame until the sugar pectin blend.

 - After the sugar blends, add lemon juice into the mixture.